-In addition to noise from the unloading process, the levels used in the assessment includes noise from the vehicle pulling up to the reception hall, manoeuvring into position and then pulling away once unloading/loading is complete, together with other sources such as trolleys and reversing bleepers.
+In addition to noise from the unloading process, the levels used in the assessment includes noise from the vehicle pulling up to the unloading bay, manoeuvring into position and then pulling away once unloading/loading is complete, together with other sources such as trolleys and reversing bleepers.
 Table 3.4 summarises the modelled noise sources and the sound pressure levels for the HGV activities.

 It should be noted that for the purposes of this worst-case assessment, deliveries are assumed to take place during any given 1-hour period during the daytime (07:00-23:00).
-This assessment has been based on the assumption that HGV movements will be restricted outside of the hours 07:00 - 19:00 from Monday to Sunday, therefore night-time HGV movements have not been assessed (23:00-07:00).
+It is understood HGV movements will be restricted outside of the hours 07:00 - 19:00 from Monday to Sunday, therefore night-time HGV movements have not been assessed (23:00-07:00).